-The University of Texas School of Public Health at Houston
+The University of Texas School of Public Health at Houston 2021-2022 Academic Catalog

-2020-2021 Academic Catalog

-The University of Texas Health Science Center at Houston (UTHealth) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificate, baccalaureate, masters, doctorate and special professional degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or 404-679-4500 for questions about the accreditation of The University of Texas Health Science Center at Houston.
+The University of Texas Health Science Center at Houston (UTHealth) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award certificate, baccalaureate, masters, doctoral, and professional degrees.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of The University of Texas Health Science Center at Houston.

 This catalog is a general information publication only.
 It is not intended to nor does it contain all regulations that relate to students.
-Applicants, students, and faculty are referred to The University of Texas Health Science Center at Houston (UTHealth) General Catalog.
-The provisions of this catalog and/or the General Catalog do not constitute a contract, express or implied, between any applicant, student, or faculty member and The University of Texas School of Public Health at Houston (UTHealth School of Public Health) or The University of Texas System.
-The UTHealth School of Public Health reserves the right to withdraw courses at any time, and to change fees or tuition, calendar, curriculum, degree requirements, graduation procedures, and any other requirements affecting students.
-Changes will become effective whenever the proper authorities so determine and will apply to both prospective and current students.
+Applicants, students, and faculty are referred to the respective UTHealth school catalogs.
+The provisions of the General Information section or the school- specific information in each school catalog, student handbooks, or school policy or regulations do not constitute a contract, expressed or implied, between any applicant, student or faculty member and UTHealth or The University of Texas System.
+UTHealth reserves the right to withdraw courses at any time, to change fees or tuition, calendar, curriculum, degree requirements, graduation procedures, and any other requirement affecting students.
+Changes will become effective whenever the proper authorities so determine and will apply to both prospective students and those already enrolled.